2018–2022 Israeli political crisis: November 2022 election

 The fifth election in November 2022 saw the national camp win a majority of seats in the Knesset, likely returning Netanyahu to the post of Prime Minister and thus ending the deadlock.
 Increases in the number of MKs for Likud and the Religious Zionist Party was attributed to a lack of support for liberal wing and Arab parties, most notably the failure of Meretz to cross the electoral threshold to qualify for parliamentary representation.
 Following a two-month negotiation period, on 21 December, Netanyahu announced that he had succeeded in forming the new coalition.
 The thirty-seventh government of Israel was sworn in on 29 December.

+Some of the government's policy proposals, including a flagship program centered around reforms in the judicial branch that was proposed in January 2023, drew widespread domestic and international criticism, sparking waves of protests across the country until October, when the Gaza war began.
+Due to the government's failure to anticipate the Hamas-led attack that initiated the war, Netanyahu has been heavily criticized for presiding over Israel's biggest intelligence failure in 50 years, and protests calling for his removal from office and new elections have been held.